Translated by Takuya Erik Watanabe

 Written by OsawaKimie

-Hokkaido - The Charm of Japan's Northernmost Region
+Hokkaido - Great Outdoors, Skiing, and Food in Japan's Northernmost Region

-Hokkaido is known for its magnificent landscapes of untamed nature and fresh seafood and vegetables.
+Hokkaido is known for its magnificent landscapes of untamed nature, ski resorts with powder snow, and fresh seafood and vegetables.
 Located at the northernmost point of Japan, this region enjoys gentle breezes in the summer and beautiful snowscapes in the winter.
 Hokkaido attracts visitors from both within and outside of Japan throughout the year.

-In order for you to enjoy Hokkaido to the fullest, in this article we'll be introducing everything you need to know about this region, such as how to reach Hokkaido, Hokkaido's points of interest, and information on local food specialties.
+In order for you to enjoy Hokkaido to the fullest, in this article we'll be introducing everything you need to know about this region, such as how to reach Hokkaido, things to do in Hokkaido, and information on local food specialties.

 1. How To Travel From Tokyo To Hokkaido